spraakbanken/karp-salex-tests/README.md

+# Test scripts for Salex in Karp

-Scripts for testing Salex.
-Can be executed using `karp-cli repl`.
+This repository contains scripts for testing Salex.

-The plan is to build a library for expressing tests which handles talking to Karp, generating reports and so on, then convert the tests to use this library.
-Tests that have not yet been converted live in the `old` subdirectory.
+To run the tests, run `karp-cli repl run_tests.py`.
+The test results will be stored in the `results` subdirectory in HTML and XLSX formats.

+The directory structure is as follows:

+* `tests/`: individual test scripts, run by `run_tests.py`.
+* `utils/`: various helper functions and classes for getting data from Salex, plus libraries for writing tests and generating formatted test output
+* `templates/`: HTML templates for the test report
+* `old`/: old test scripts that haven't yet been converted to work with `run_tests.py`

 Tests for the Salex export process are not yet included in this repository.